justinamiller/DotNet-Coding-Guidelines/README.md

 }
 ```

-Why? same reason for Tip #28.

-### Tip #30

-✋ Try to avoid grouping your code into regions like in the following:
+### Try to avoid grouping your code into regions like in the following:

 ```
 #region Private Members